 Mosley totaled 37 tackles with 4.5 tackles for a loss, two sacks and an interception in 2011 while splitting time with Nico Johnson and Dont’a Hightower.
 Mosley had an excellent debut as a freshman in 2010.
 He was third on Alabama’s defense with 67 tackles, plus had 10 pass breakups and two interceptions that were both returned for touchdowns.

-12/5/13: Missouri held Evans to eight yards on four receptions.
+1/1/14: It has been reported that Evans will enter the 2014 NFL Draft.
+Stay tuned for our recap of his matchup with a gritty Duke secondary in his bowl game.
+Missouri held Evans to eight yards on four receptions late this season.
 Previously, LSU sent double-coverage his direction and kept him from making any huge plays.
 He had four catches for 51 yards.

-For the year, Evans has 65 receptions for 1,322 yards with 12 touchdowns.
-He has averaged 20 yards per reception this season.
+For the year as of December 30, Evans has 65 receptions for 1,322 yards with 12 touchdowns.
+He has averaged 20 yards per reception for the season.

 Evans had an awesome freshman season in 2012 and overtook Ryan Swope to be the No. 1 receiver for Johnny Manziel.
 Evans caught 82 passes for 1,105 yards and five touchdowns.

 The 6-foot-5, 225-pounder can beat defenses downfield with his mismatch size, the speed to get vertical and the ability to rip off yards after the catch.
 He looks like a Vincent Jackson-type receiver for the NFL.

 - Vic Beasley, DE/OLB, Clemson.
 Previous Rank: 12

 1/1/14: Beasley drew an interesting bowl matchup with Ohio State.
 Carlos Hyde will test his run defense, and Beasley should be an asset to chase down Braxton Miller.